Assessment Criteria#

 Learning outcomes

-• Design skills: the participant understands how to produce soft circuits, sensors and actuators
+- Design skills: the participant understands how to produce soft circuits and sensors

 Student checklist